vishalshell/Gen-AI-cloud-Advisor/README.md

 # Gen‑AI Cloud Advisor (AWS) – v0.2

 **Status**: :warning: *Early development preview*.
 Gen‑AI powered rightsizing landed in `v0.2`.

+> **DISCLAIMER**: This software is provided as a preview version with NO WARRANTY OR GUARANTEE of any kind.
+Use at your own risk.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## What it Does
 * Ingests AWS Cost & Usage + CloudWatch metrics daily.